strimzi/strimzi-ui/client/Pages/README.md

 ```
 Pages/
-  index.js
+  index.ts
   README.md
-  Topics.page.js
+  Topics.page.ts
   ...
 ```

 Where:

-- index.js acts as a barrel file, exporting all page metadata defined in this module as the public API for what pages are available for use
+- index.ts acts as a barrel file, exporting all page metadata defined in this module as the public API for what pages are available for use
 - README.md is this readme
-- Topics.page.js contains the module which exports page metadata
+- Topics.page.ts contains the module which exports page metadata